Working with MPQ Archives in Icecap

 Next Steps

-Now that you understand how to work with MPQ archives, you can:
+Now that you understand how to work with MPQ archives and archive chains, you can:

 - Extract game resources for analysis